Site Map: MAIN / This Page How beautiful upon the mountains are the feet of him who brings good news. Isaiah 52:7

 4.)
 ART: Conversations with Don Juan by Carlos Castaneda

-This book is about taking drugs: peyote, jimson weed, and psychedelic mushrooms by Carlos during and between his Book Coverconversations with don Juan Matus, the Yaqui shaman.
+This book is about taking drugs: peyote, jimson weed, and psychedelic mushrooms by Carlos during and between his conversations with don Juan Matus, the Yaqui shaman.
 Why drugs?
 Seems Carlos had a bit too much of the academic head for don Juan to teach him the things he asked to be taught.
 With these native medicinal plants, don Juan was able to shake Carlos’ intellectualized soul to its core and open room for a view of the booming, teeming world that existed outside of Carlos’ dead intellect, reasoning, and concepts.
 Strap on your seat belt before you crack open this book for the first time and take a good look around you — the world will look very different to you by the time you complete this book.
 First of the don Juan books.
 Best place to start your study is Carlos’ debut in the world of sorcery.

 Read the Review at: